HSA Mistakes to Avoid: Spouse Rules

 Family Coverage vs Individual Coverage

-When choosing a High Deductible Health Plan (HDHP) that qualifies for use with an HSA (qualified HDHP), remember that the IRS views Health Savings Accounts as individually owned, but your employees’ HSA funds can be used for their spouses and any other tax dependents—regardless of if they choose individual or family coverage.
+When choosing a High Deductible Health Plan (HDHP) that qualifies for use with an HSA (qualified HDHP), remember that the IRS views Health Savings Accounts as individually owned.
+But your employees’ HSA funds can be used for their spouses and any other tax dependents—whether they choose individual or family qualified HDHP coverage.

 In relation to HSAs, the type of qualified HDHP coverage (individual vs family) only determines the maximum contribution.

 Keep in mind that if either spouse has non-HDHP family coverage (such as an HMO, PPO, or non-qualified HDHP) that covers both spouses, they’re both ineligible to make contributions to an HSA.
-However, if one spouse has individual-only coverage under a traditional medical plan (such as a PPO), and the other has any coverage under a qualified HDHP (family or individual), the spouse with the qualified HDHP can still use HSA funds for eligible medical expenses for their spouse and tax dependents.
+However, if one spouse has individual-only coverage under a traditional medical plan (such as a PPO), and the other has any coverage under a qualified HDHP (family or individual) and is otherwise HSA eligible, the spouse with the qualified HDHP can still contribute to an HSA and use HSA funds for eligible medical expenses for their spouse and tax dependents.

 How It Works

 Let’s look at one example: Annie has individual-only HMO coverage with her employer.
 Annie is not eligible to make HSA contributions.
 Annie’s spouse, Bob, participates in a qualified HDHP at work and enrolls in family coverage.
+Assuming Bob meets all other HSA requirements.
 Bob may contribute up to the family coverage maximum to his HSA, and may also use his HSA funds to pay Annie’s eligible medical expenses.

 In this situation, the advantage of one spouse having family coverage is the ability to contribute the family maximum to the HSA.
 However, if one spouse has an individual-only non-HDHP coverage and there are no other tax dependents, it may not be financially beneficial to have a family plan since the premiums for the family qualified HDHP are higher than individual coverage.